Neutron Service User Guide¶

 Use cases and who will use the feature¶

 If you want OpenStack integration with OpenDaylight, you will need this feature with an OpenDaylight provider feature like netvirt, group based policy, VTN, and lisp mapper.
 For provider configuration, please refer to each individual provider’s documentation.
 Since the Neutron service only provides the northbound API for the OpenStack Neutron ML2 mechanism driver.
-Without those provider features, the Neutron service itself isn’t useful.
+Without those provider features, the Neutron service itself is not useful.

 Neutron Service feature Architecture¶